hyperledger-archives/composer/contrib-notes/coding-guidelines.md

 ### Good Coding Practices Using ESLint

 Hyperledger Composer uses a utility to ensure the codebase conforms to good language practice.
-Composer is written in both `node.js` and `golang`, with [ESLint](http://eslint.org/) being used for `node.js`.
+Hyperledger Composer is written in both `node.js` and `golang`, with [ESLint](http://eslint.org/) being used for `node.js`.

-The Hyperledger Composer project includes a set of lint definitions in its initialization file ``.eslintrc.yml`` that will be used whenever lint is run, so you should use the one in the Composer project, as it contains the default Composer configurations.
+The Hyperledger Composer project includes a set of lint definitions in its initialization file ``.eslintrc.yml`` that will be used whenever lint is run, so you should use the one in the project, as it contains the default configurations.

 ### API Documentation Using JSDoc